tradinghours/tradinghours-python/SERVER_USAGE.md

 | `--reload` | Auto-reload on code changes (development) | `False` |
 | `--log-level` | Log level: `debug`, `info`, `warning`, `error` | `info` |

+## Database Configuration

+**Important**: Server mode enforces the use of the default SQLite database for security and performance reasons.

+- Server mode **cannot** use custom `[package-mode]` settings in `tradinghours.ini`
+- Server mode **cannot** use the `TH_DB_URL` environment variable
+- If you need to use MySQL or PostgreSQL, use the package in normal mode instead of server mode

+This restriction ensures:
+- Better security by preventing connection to external databases
+- Consistent performance characteristics
+- Simplified deployment and configuration

+If the server detects custom database settings, it will exit with an error message.

 ## API Endpoints

 Once the server is running, you can access these endpoints: